Cell Therapy History: The Foundation Of Cell Therapy

 Principle Of Cell Therapy

-The underlying principle of stemcell technologies is “similis similibus curantur” (likes are cured by likes), best described by the 16th century physician Paracelsus:
+The underlying principle of Cellular Therapy, also known as Cell Therapy is “similis similibus curantur” (likes are cured by likes), best described by the 16th century physician Paracelsus:

-“heart heals the heart, lung heals lung, spleen heals spleen; like cures like”.
+“heart heals the heart, lung heals lung, spleen heals spleen; like cures like” – Paracelsus

 The birth of modern day cell therapy occurred in 1931 in Switzerland.
 Prof. Dr Paul Niehans (1882-1971) a Swiss physician, who already had a reputation for successfully transplanting animal glands and organs into human patients, was called in to assist a surgical emergency.
 During an operation on a patient’s thyroid gland, a colleague had accidently removed the parathyroid glands.